 Note: Run the SHOW PROCESSLIST query as the master user.
-Otherwise (if you're not the master user), you must have MySQL PROCESS server administration privileges to see all the threads running on a MySQL instance.
+If you're not the master user, then you must have MySQL PROCESS server administration privileges to see all the threads running on a MySQL instance.
 Without admin privileges, SHOW PROCESSLIST shows only the threads associated with the MySQL account that you're using.

-The INNODB_TRX table provides information about all currently executing InnoDB transactions that are not read-only transactions.
+The INNODB_TRX table provides information about all currently running InnoDB transactions that aren't read-only transactions.

 SELECT * FROM INFORMATION_SCHEMA.INNODB_TRX;

 The INNODB_LOCKS table provides information about locks that an InnoDB transaction has requested but hasn't received.